The Basics: Overview

 - Are recovering from alcohol use disorder or are unable to control how much you drink

-- Have a health condition that can be made worse by drinking (like liver disease)
+- Have a health condition that can be made worse by drinking (like liver disease or HIV)

 It’s also very important not to drink if you plan to drive a car or use a machine (like a lawn mower, chainsaw, or construction equipment).